As an Amazon Associate I earn from qualifying purchases.

-For seafood fondue you need a metal fondue set as it needs to take the heat of boiling oil.
+For cooking seafood fondue recipes you need a metal fondue set as it needs to take the heat of boiling oil.

 Also a word of caution - now I realise I'm not your mother, but look at that sentence above 'boiling oil'... be careful and warn your guests and above all, keep the pot well away from children and animals who could knock it over.

 Move it into the centre of the table and think about having just a heat mat underneath it rather than a cloth if you do have kids or pets in your home - better to be safe than sorry.

 OK then - lecture over and on with the recipes.

 To begin, set up your fondue (you could always substitute a deep fat fryer) half fill with oil, switch it on and get your party going.

 A mixed seafood platter would make a good centrepiece - arranged attractively on an oval dish.